Coral reef: Ecosystem services

-Coral reefs deliver ecosystem services to tourism, fisheries and coastline protection.
+Coral reefs deliver ecosystem services to tourism, fisheries, and coastline protection.
 The global economic value of coral reefs has been estimated to be between US$29.8 billion and $375 billion per year.
 About 500 million people benefit from ecosystem services provided by coral reefs.

-The economic cost over a 25-year period of destroying one square kilometre of coral reef has been estimated to be somewhere between $137,000 and $1,200,000.
+The economic cost of destroying one square kilometre of coral reef over 25 years has been estimated at between $137,000 and $1,200,000.

-To improve the management of coastal coral reefs, the World Resources Institute (WRI) developed and published tools for calculating the value of coral reef-related tourism, shoreline protection and fisheries, partnering with five Caribbean countries.
+To improve the management of coastal coral reefs, the World Resources Institute (WRI) developed and published tools to calculate the value of coral reef-related tourism, shoreline protection, and fisheries, partnering with five Caribbean countries.
 As of April 2011, published working papers covered St. Lucia, Tobago, Belize, and the Dominican Republic.
 The WRI was "making sure that the study results support improved coastal policies and management planning".
 The Belize study estimated the value of reef and mangrove services at $395–559 million annually.

-Bermuda's coral reefs provide economic benefits to the Island worth on average $722 million per year, based on six key ecosystem services, according to Sarkis et al (2010).
+Bermuda's coral reefs provide economic benefits to the Island worth, on average, $722 million per year, based on six key ecosystem services, according to Sarkis et al. (2010).

 Shoreline protection

 Coast line of Roatan Island in Honduras.
-The bay Islands are part of the mesoamerican coral reef system.
+The Bay Islands are part of the Mesoamerican coral reef system.
 Due to this, the authorities have made huge investments for its preservation.

 Coral reefs protect shorelines by absorbing wave energy, and many small islands would not exist without reefs.
 Coral reefs can reduce wave energy by 97%, helping to prevent loss of life and property damage.
 Coastlines protected by coral reefs are also more stable in terms of erosion than those without.
-Reefs can attenuate waves as well as or better than artificial structures designed for coastal defence such as breakwaters.
+Reefs can attenuate waves as well as, or better than, artificial structures designed for coastal defence, such as breakwaters.
 An estimated 197 million people who live both below 10 m elevation and within 50 km of a reef consequently may receive risk reduction benefits from reefs.
 Restoring reefs is significantly cheaper than building artificial breakwaters in tropical environments.
 Expected damages from flooding would double, and costs from frequent storms would triple without the topmost meter of reefs.
 For 100-year storm events, flood damages would increase by 91% to $US 272 billion without the top meter.

 Fisheries

 About six million tons of fish are taken each year from coral reefs.
 Well-managed reefs have an average annual yield of 15 tons of seafood per square kilometre.
-Southeast Asia's coral reef fisheries alone yield about $2.4 billion annually from seafood.
+Southeast Asia's coral reef fisheries alone yield about $2.4 billion in seafood annually.